Jamie-B22/ITC_Data_Mining_Project/readme.md

 ### Description

 This web scraper finds, scrapes and stores details of books from [GoodReads](https://www.goodreads.com/).
 It works by taking the user's selection of a goodreads list and scraping and storing the details of all books on that list.
-The data will be stored in a MySQL database (structure detailed below), or into a CSV file if it is unable to make a connection to SQL.
+The data will be stored in a MySQL database (structure detailed below), or into a CSV file if it is unable to make a connection to the database.

 The web scraper was created as a project as part of the Data Science Fellows Program at [ITC](https://www.itc.tech/).